How uv Works Under the Hood

 ]

-The resolved set is written to uv.lock.
-This is a TOML file that records every package, its exact version, its source URL, its hash, and which other packages it depends on.
-It looks like:
+The resolved set is serialized to uv.lock.
+This is a TOML file that records every package: its exact version, source URL, content hash, and its own dependencies.
+A real excerpt:

 [[package]]